-With 650 million people worldwide still lacking access to safe water, and 2.3 billion people with no place to go to the toilet, the global water and sanitation crisis is too vast for WaterAid to solve alone.
+With 844 million people worldwide still lacking access to clean water, and 2.3 billion people do not have a decent toilet, the global water and sanitation crisis is too vast for WaterAid to solve alone.

 Should WaterAid have the opportunity to extend our work into new areas, the following criteria are considered:

 - There is potential for WaterAid’s work to be effective and have a long-term positive impact.